ivankoster/SublimeYouCompleteMe/README.md

 2. Use git submodule to download some dependencies

+        cd SublimeYouCompleteMe
         git submodule update --init

-3. Now you need YCMD.
-YCMD is rather annoying to build on windows, but Haroogan has downloadable binaries that we can use.
+3. Now you need YCMD and the libclang library.
+YCMD is rather annoying to build on windows, but there is a precompiled .zip package provided in SublimeYouCompleteMe releases.
+Check the [latest release](https://github.com/ivankoster/SublimeYouCompleteMe/releases/latest) and download the .zip package.
-4. Download the x64 package from [vim YCM for windows from Haroogan](https://bitbucket.org/Haroogan/vim-youcompleteme-for-windows).
-5. Copy the third_party/ycmd/ folder in the above package to your <sublime_packages>/SublimeYouCompleteMe/ycmd folder.
+4. Copy the ycmd/ folder in the above package to your <sublime_packages>/SublimeYouCompleteMe/ycmd folder.
-6. Last but not least you need libclang.dll.
-Again I got it from [llvm - Haroogan](https://bitbucket.org/Haroogan/llvm-for-windows).
-Make sure to get the x64 version.
-7. Copy the libclang.dll from the above package to <sublime_packages>/SublimeYouCompleteMe/ycmd/libclang.dll.
-8. Make sure you have a 64bit version of python 2.7 installed.
+5. Make sure you have a 64bit version of python 2.7 installed.
 The plugin searches first in the default installation path (C:\\python27\\python.exe) if not found it searches in your PATH environment variable.
-9. Start Sublime Text 3.
+6. Start Sublime Text 3.
 It should now work!